Sidharth37/Airline-Tweets-Sentiment-Analysis---Natural-Language-Processing/README.md

 <b>Machine Learning Modeling and Evaluation -</b><br>
 The first step was to form a train/test split in a 80:20 ratio.<br>
 For the actual modeling, we built a Random Forest based classifier.<br>
-The accuracy associated with it is 75.82%, which is supported by classifying 2928 tweets.
+The accuracy associated with it is 75.82%, which is supported by classifying 2928 tweets.<br>
+The value associated with identifying a negative tweet is far greated than the value associating a positive tweet.
+The identification of negative tweets provide us with areas for constructive improvements, for betterment of the service we provide.
+The precision with which we are able to identify negative tweets is 92%.